Child Custody Attorneys in North Carolina & South Carolina

 If a separating couple cannot reach a mutual agreement, they will take their case to a family court judge who will make physical and legal child custody decisions for them based on a set of predetermined criteria.
 The judge has the power to create a schedule that determines when each parent has rights to their minor child.
 Regardless of how your case resolves, you should get an attorney for child custody.

-At Collins Family Law, we work with you to avoid the court scenario.
+At Collins Family & Elder Law Group, we work with you to avoid the court scenario.
 You know your child and your situation far better than any judge ever could, and we believe that reaching a custody agreement with your ex-spouse is preferable to having a judge make the decision for you.

 Legal custody refers to a parent’s right to make major decisions regarding their child’s health, education, religious upbringing, and general welfare.
 Legal custody provisions address the process for consultation and decision-making on issues of major significance.

 In an ideal world, parents would always make these arrangements on their own instead of deferring to a judge, but this isn’t always possible.
-When there is a deadlock in your custody battle, you need the help of a Collins Family Law child custody attorney to fight for your parental rights.
+When there is a deadlock in your custody battle, you need the help of a child custody attorney to fight for your parental rights.

-How Does a Court Determine Who Gets Child Custody in NC and SC?
+How Does a Court Determine Who Gets Child Custody in North & South Carolina?

-- Who has a better relationship with the child; and
+- Who has a better relationship with the child

-- Whether or not either parent has a history of illegal or immoral conduct, such as domestic violence or substance abuse.
+- Whether either parent has a history of illegal or immoral conduct, such as domestic violence or substance abuse

 The judge has the right to take the child’s preferences into account, but this depends on the age and maturity of the child and doesn’t hold enough weight to determine the final outcome.
 Work with a child custody lawyer to reach the most favorable outcome for you and your son or daughter.

-What Is Emergency Custody and When Is It Necessary to Apply for It?
+What Is Emergency Custody & When Is It Necessary to Apply for It?

-Collins Family Law knows how to proceed quickly and effectively in these situations and ensure the safety of your child.
+Collins Family & Elder Law Group knows how to proceed quickly and effectively in these situations and ensure the safety of your child.
 We can also protect you from false allegations if your ex-spouse tries to wrongly use an emergency custody order against you.

 Can Child Custody Orders Be Modified?